 The faster an RN earns a BSN degree, the faster they can take advantage of these perks and opportunities.

-6-Month RN to BSN Programs: Can it be Done?
+6-Month RN to BSN Programs: Can It Be Done?

 Technically, yes, a 6-month RN to BSN program is possible – though you won't find them advertised as such, and you'll have to meet a very specific set of circumstances.
 Some self-paced RN to BSN programs allow you to transfer enough credits so that you could conceivably graduate with your BSN in as little as 6 months.
 However, you'll need to have at least an ADN or ASN, your nursing license, and likely, a large bundle of additional nursing credits.
 You'll also need to find a nursing program that allows you to transfer the full amount of available credits.